KristianPol/EuropaMap/report.md

 - Remade the Task manager into a travel planner
 - Used json to store all the destinations and all the plans for each country
 - Instead of clicking on a country to modify it, added a bootstrap widget
-- You can mark tassk to be done once you've done them
+- You can mark plans to be done once you've done them

 ## Open problems